infomatte/infomatte/README.md

 > University College of Engineering - Kancheepuram | Internal College Server

-[infomatte.in](http://infomatte.in) is a college students information maintanence web application.
+Infomatte is a college students information maintanence web application.
 Students can use this project files for practices or education purpose.
 Your can use your own Database connection instead of the environment variable provided in code.
 Feel free to use this project files, if your beginner in *Full Stack Web Developement process*.